bgsouza/packer-centos-azure/README.md

-# packer-centos-azure
+# Packer Centos Azure
-Template Packer for generate custom Image to use in Azure
+Template Packer for generate custom Centos7 image to use in Azure

 Project based in [packer-alpine-azure](https://github.com/tomconte/packer-alpine-azure)